ifood/ifood-frontend-test/README.md

 ## Deployment

-Deploys application to Github Pages
+Deploys application to Heroku after pipeline success

 `yarn deploy`

-After publishing, a demo will be available at <https://ricardo-teixeira.github.io/ifood-frontend-test/>.
+After publishing, a demo will be available at <https://spotifood-test.herokuapp.com/>.

-P.S.: Make sure there's a `.nojekyll` inside the branch 'gh-pages', otherwise, assets folder at `_next/` will be ignored